imagej/imagej.github.io/_pages/help/editing/whitespace.md

 +-=-=-=-=-=-=-=-=-=-=-=-=-+
 </div> You're a loony.
 {% endcapture %}
-{% include example code=fixed-width-block-markdown %}
+{% include code-example code=fixed-width-block-markdown %}

 ...or [wrap the Markdowny parts in a
 `<span markdown=1>`](/help/editing/pitfalls#markdown-inside-block-elements).